 On the other hand, if the story needs the TARDIS to make a perfect landing, it will.
 It’s as if the TARDIS is also a living being with a mind of its own, and indeed one of the episodes, ‘The Doctor’s Wife’ from 2011, explores this possibility.

-Two other things to keep in mind about the TARDIS.
-The first is that it’s disguised as an old police box from the 1950s because of its chameleon circuit that allows it to change its appearance to disguise itself wherever it lands.
-Unfortunately, the Doctor’s chameleon circuit is faulty and has been stuck in the shape of a police box since landing in London, 1963 at the very start of the show.
+Two other things to keep in mind about the TARDIS: the first is that it’s disguised as an old police box from the 1950s because of its chameleon circuit which allows it to change its appearance to disguise itself wherever it lands.
+Unfortunately, the Doctor’s chameleon circuit is faulty and has been stuck in the shape of a police box since landing in London 1963 at the very start of the show.

 The second thing to keep in mind about the TARDIS is that it’s bigger on the inside.
 Its main console room is dominated by a hexagonal control panel built around a central column that rises and falls when the ship is in flight.
 But beyond this is a maze of corridors that people frequently get lost in, and over the years the Doctor has referred to all manner of strange rooms within the TARDIS such as swimming pools and cricket pavilions, although these are rarely seen.